Originally published: 24 March 2026

 - Impact injuries

-Providing suitable gloves helps reduce injury risk while improving grip, control and efficiency.
+Providing suitable gloves helps reduce injury risk while improving grip, control and day-to-day efficiency.

 For a wider overview of PPE responsibilities, see what PPE is required by law in the UK workplace.